MQuy/webpack-deadcode-plugin/README.md

 #### options.failOnHint (default: `false`)

-deadcode does not interrupt the compilation by default.
+Deadcode does not interrupt the compilation by default.
 If you want to cancel the compilation, set it true, it throws a fatal error and stops the compilation.

+#### options.detectUnusedFiles (default: `true`)

+Whether to run unused files detection or not.

+#### options.detectUnusedExport (default: `true`)

+Whether to run unsed export detection or not.

 [npm]: https://img.shields.io/npm/v/webpack-deadcode-plugin.svg
 [npm-url]: https://npmjs.com/package/webpack-deadcode-plugin